DeustoDatacom/BDAP/dataviz.md

 ### {data-transition="fade-in slide-out"}

-<h2 style="margin-bottom:1em;">2.&nbsp;Data visualization as a tool for communication</h2>
+<h2 style="margin-bottom:1em;">2.&nbsp;Data visualisation as a tool for communication</h2>

->Ultimately, data visualization is not a technical problem, it's a design problem and, more than that, <span class="highlighted">a communication problem</span>.
+>Ultimately, data visualisation is not a technical problem, it's a design problem and, more than that, <span class="highlighted">a communication problem</span>.

 <span class="source">(Meeks 2018)</span>